Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Expected result**

-`Dasharo Network Boot Menu` contains all the options and they are organized in the following order:
+`Dasharo Network Boot Menu` contains all of the needed options which are in the following order:

 ```bash
 Autoboot